Nyand/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 4.Function that returns a set of all elements present in only one set.
 5.Function that returns the number of keys in a dictionary.
 6.Function that prints a dictionary by ordered keys.
+7.Function that replaces or adds key/value in a dictionary.